wardahnabilah/Context-Reducer_ReactUdemyCourse/README.md

 # Shopping Cart using Context and Reducer ReactJS

-This shopping cart was built using **Context and Reducer ReactJS**.
+This shopping cart was built using **Context and Reducer ReactJS** and **React Router**.
 In this website you can add or remove items, and see the total price in cart page.

 ## Features
 - Add items to the cart